ystarling/Readme/README.md

     - Can you tell me more about the team?
     - What would a typical day for me in this role look like?
     - What are the biggest challenges that I might face in this position?
-    - What are the biggest challenges that I might face in this position?
     - We appreciate any tools that increase our productivity.
     - As we have 8 separate teams always dedicated always PO,
     - Our daily work is driven by Agile values, be focus, committed,